 Estate regeneration in the spotlight

-The Prime Minister accuses the worst estates of ‘entrenching poverty in Britain - isolating and trapping many of our families and communities’.
-Like many observers he believes that non-traditional design is a significant part of the problem.
-Regeneration specialists know that the issues are far more complex, but most would at least agree that design can contribute to the social and economic success or failure of places.
+Regeneration specialists know that the issues are complex, but most would at least agree that design can contribute to the social and economic success or failure of places.

-The four architectural practices behind this report have been involved with the regeneration of housing estates for four decades.
-We started to advise communities and local authorities on estate improvements soon after the last concrete panel was craned into place in the mid-1970s.
-Since then we have worked under successive political initiatives and funding models to improve, remodel or replace dozens of estates in London and around the UK.
-We have seen what works and what does not.
+The four architectural practices behind this report have been involved with the regeneration of housing estates for four decades - they started to advise communities and local authorities on estate improvements soon after the last concrete panel was craned into place in the mid-1970’s.
+Since then they have worked under successive political initiatives and funding models to improve, remodel or replace dozens of estates in London and around the UK.
+They have seen what works and what does not.